tsp1399/5-Core-Organisational-Structure/5 Core Team Structure.md

 ---

-### **3. Overview of the Core Team Structure**
+### **3. Overview of the Six Core Team Structure**

-- The Core Team Structure comprises five integrated teams, each with specific functions and AI-enabled support to optimize performance, quality, and client experience.
+- The Core Team Structure comprises six integrated teams, each with specific functions and AI-enabled support to optimize performance, quality, and client experience.
 - Each team leverages AI agents to support critical tasks, reduce repetitive work, and ensure high standards across services and internal processes.

 ---

-### **4. The Five Core Teams**
+### **4. The Six Core Teams**

 #### **4.1 Leadership & Strategy Layer**